Skip to content

 Environment access

-There are three access levels for Designer environments: Admin, Read Only, and No Access.
+There are four access levels for Designer environments: Owner, Runner, Viewer, and None.
 You can set one of these access levels as the default for a given environment.
-This access level is then granted to all existing and future users who join a project until an admin edits a user's access level.
+This access level applies to all current and future users who join a project until a user with the appropriate project permissions edits a user's access level.

-Users assigned the Admin role for a project have the ability to adjust access levels for specific users, granting them either higher or lower permissions than the default access level established for the environment.
-Project admins can further modify these settings by editing the intended environment.
+Users assigned the Owner role for a project have the ability to adjust access levels for specific users, granting them either higher or lower permissions than the default access level established for the environment.
+Owners can further modify these settings by editing the intended environment.

 When an environment is modified, all users with the default access level will be automatically and immediately updated to the new default environment access level.